tianshijing/Awesome-Optimizers/README.md

 To illustrate the performance differences of 20 optimizers across various vision backbones under optimal parameter settings, we have included the figure ![Optimizer Accuracy](Fig/acc.jpg).
 This figure provides a clear visual representation of how different optimizers perform in different scenarios.

-Additionally, we have categorized classic optimizers into four main types, as shown in the following image:
+Additionally, I have categorized classic optimizers into four main types, as shown in the following image:

 ![Optimizer Categories](Fig/optimizer.jpg)